 Don’t limit your guests choice of gifts

 And remember you don’t have to be too literal.
 Creating a patchwork is a fun and practical way to breakdown the cost of a big ticket item.
 But you don’t need to be too precise.
 For example, everyone knows a bike has two wheels, one saddle and a bell.
 But if you want to customise our children’s bike for a birthday present, it makes sense to leave all the patches unlimited.
 It really doesn’t matter if 10 people contribute towards the basket.
-Once you’ve collected all the cash gifts, bought the bike and your child is happily riding along with their teddy in the basket, you can take a photo and upload it to your Patchwork account.
-Then just choose to ‘Thank by patch’ to send the photo along with a message to all of the individuals who bought this gift.
+Once you’ve collected all the cash gifts and bought the bike.
+And your child is happily riding along with their teddy in the basket!
+You can take a photo and upload it to your Patchwork account.
+Then choose to ‘Thank by patch’.
+This sends the photo along with a message to all of the individuals who bought this gift.

-Leaving the majority of your patch items ‘unlimited’ enables you to collect the maximum funds and ensure people don’t arrive at the patchwork to find everything has ‘sold out’.
+Leaving the majority of your patch items ‘unlimited’ enables you to collect the maximum funds.
+This also ensures people don’t arrive at the patchwork to find everything has ‘sold out’.

 Gift your patchwork

-Once you’re ready, you can present your Patchwork page to the person receiving your group gift so they can see the digital version of their gift or experience, read everyone’s messages and send thanks when they are ready.
+Once you’re ready, you can present your Patchwork page to the person receiving your group gift.
+They’ll be able to see the digital version of their gift or experience.
+They can read everyone’s messages and send thanks when they are ready.